thedzy/jamf_change_monitor/modules_disabled/README.md

     }
 ```

-The jamf_change_montor will use this to commit the changes, additions and removals
+The jamf_change_monitor will use this to commit the changes, additions and removals

 Recommendations:
 ------